littlesoldier2019/react-lesson/README.md

 ## INTRODUCTION:
 A collection of small games and apps.
 I made these to learn and practice React.

+- Hangman: Generate random word for user to guess.
+Then display result accordingly
+- Dice: Show random number when roll
+- Pokemon: Two groups of random cards, compare the point and who which hand wins
+- Rating: Display message and number of stars user choose
+- Animal: Show animal picture when click the button
+- Timer: greeting and change background according to time

 ----------------------------------------------------------------------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).